vondoRishi/4-RNA-seq/README.md

 # Execution
 Before execution please define the project in the variables of 4-rna-seq.config file.
-These values will be used by different scripts of this pipeline
+These values will be used by different scripts of this pipeline.
+First define PROJAPPL variable as used for installing **MultiQC**

 ```bash
 cd myProjectDir